khanlab/cvpl_tools/docs/GettingStarted/result_caching.rst

 is quite simple: Each function looks in the same place as the last time they were run, and if a file exists, it is read; otherwise a new file is created.

-This makes it simple to manually remove files from the directory when re-computation is needed: Only the results that come after the changed parts need to be removed and then running the program again will recompute them automatically.
+This makes it simple to manually remove files from the directory during re-computation: Only the results that come after the changed parts need to be removed and then running the program again will recompute them automatically.